mekhtiari-cpu/HalalBiteApp/README.md

 ## 📁 Project Structure

-To run the app, you will need:
+To run the app, you will need the following files downloaded on your PC:

-📂 lib/
-📂 assets/
-📄 pubspec.yaml

 - lib/: Contains the Dart source code